 As a union, labor, and plaintiff’s employment lawyer, Laurie has litigated cases at the state and federal level in areas including ERISA, constitutional challenges to employment practices, the ADA, FMLA, and Title VII employment discrimination.
 A tireless advocate for the labor movement, she established her own firm, Burgess Law Offices, P.C. in Chicago in 2008, representing public and private sector unions in traditional labor law matters and litigating civil rights cases in federal and state court.
 In December 2013, Laurie joined the California Teachers Association as in-house counsel, where she advocated on behalf of union members.
 Laurie currently serves as co-editor of the ABA’s Labor and Employment newsletter.
 She has also served on the Board of Directors of the AFL-CIO Labor Lawyers Committee.

-Gabriela was appointed Director of the Latino Policy Center in 2017.
+Gabriela is Founder and President at Somos Humanos.
+Previously, she served as Director of the Latino Policy Center.
 She is a leading expert on Hispanic media and community engagement with experience in Hispanic activism, journalism and political communications.
 She worked as deputy campaign manager for former Maryland Gov. Martin O’Malley’s presidential campaign, serving as his chief spokesperson on immigration policy and Latino issues.
 She was a principal in The Raben Group, the nation’s largest majority-minority progressive consulting firm, based in Washington, D.C. and she was the principal spokesperson on immigration and the Latino vote for the Obama for America 2012 campaign.
 In 2010 and 2011, Domenzain was the communications director for the Congressional Hispanic Caucus.
 From 2006 to 2010, she worked for the Univision National Network, the most-watched Spanish-language network in the United States, and while there she was founding producer for the country’s first Spanish-language Sunday political talk show, “Al Punto” with Jorge Ramos.
 She began her career at the National Council of La Raza, the nation’s largest Hispanic civil-rights organization, where she served as a media advisor and advance specialist to the former President and CEO Raul Yzaguirre.
 Gabriela is originally from Mexico City.
 She received her Bachelor’s Degree in Public Policy from the University of Chicago and her Master’s Degree in Journalism from New York University.
 She is a native Spanish and English speaker and proficient in French.

 Agnieszka is a Partner at Cohen Milstein, and is Chair of the firm’s Human Rights practice group.
 She has been recognized as leading one of the best private international human rights practices in the world.
 Agnieszka represents individuals who have been victims of torture, human trafficking, forced and slave labor and other violations of international law.
 A recognized expert and leader in the field of human rights law, Agnieszka was a member of the legal team that successfully represented survivors of Nazi-era forced and slave labor against the German and Austrian companies that allegedly profited from their labor.
 These cases were resolved by international negotiations that resulted in multi-billion dollar settlements.
 She also represented, pro bono, Holocaust survivors suing Swiss banks that collaborated with the Nazi regime during World War II.
 This litigation led academics to revise their assessment of Switzerland’s relationship with Nazi Germany and exposed the extent of business participation in the Holocaust.
 Agnieszka has litigated trafficking cases, and earned the National Law Journal Pro Bono Award for efforts on behalf of Nepali laborers injured or killed at U.S. military bases in Iraq and Afghanistan.
 As an immigrant herself, Agnieszka is proud to serve on the CDM board.